danielflanigan/layouteditor-wrapper/README.md

 ### macOS

-If LayoutEditor has been installed in `/Applications`, then `LayoutScript` is in `/Applications/layout.app/Contents/python`.
+If LayoutEditor has been installed in `/Applications`, then the LayoutScript files are in `/Applications/layout.app/Contents/python`.

 ### Windows

 Download the .zip Windows installer (not the .msi) and unzip it to the desired location.
 The .zip installer includes a Python 3.7 distribution, and LayoutScript seems to rely on the specific DLLs that come with this distribution.
-I did not succeed in running LayoutScript in a conda environment.
+The recommended use of this package is to install it in the distribution included with LayoutEditor.
+(I have not succeeded in creating a `conda` environment in which `LayoutScript` will run.)

 Change directory to the LayoutEditor Python 3.7 distribution root directory, then run the simple installer script `install.py` in the `layouteditor-wrapper` root directory:
 ```
 C:\path\to\layout-yyyymmdd-win-64bit\layout\python\python37> python C:\path\to\layouteditor-wrapper\install.py
 ```
 On Windows, this script does the following:
-- Bootstrap the packaging tools `pip` and `setuptools`, which are not included with the LayoutEditor distribution.
+- Bootstrap the packaging tools `pip` and `setuptools`, which are not included with the LayoutEditor distribution;
-- Use pip to install the packages in `requirements.txt`.
+- Use `pip` to install the necessary packages listed in `setup.py`;
-- Use pip to perform an editable install of the `layouteditor_wrapper` package.
+- Use `pip` to perform an editable install of the `layouteditor_wrapper` package;
 - Write a batch file `windows-environment.bat` in the package root directory.
-The cleanest way to run is to create the suggested link, which opens a command window and runs the batch file.
+The cleanest way to run is to create a shortcut with the target suggested by the script, which opens a command window and runs the batch file to setup the environment.
-The batch file appends the directories to `PATH` that are necessary for the Python 3.7 executable (and pip) to run.
-It also creates an environment variable `LAYOUTSCRIPT_PATH` that `layouteditor_wrapper` uses to import the LayoutScript components.
+The batch file appends the directories to `PATH` that are necessary for the Python 3.7 executable (and `pip`) to run; it also creates an environment variable `LAYOUTSCRIPT_PATH` that `layouteditor_wrapper` uses to import the LayoutScript components.
-This method avoids polluting the `PATH`.
 With the packaging tools installed, you can customize the environment with any packages needed to draw your layouts.

 ## Credits